-Now in his twenty-seventh year as Mayor of Elizabeth, a diverse city of nearly 125,000 and the fourth largest city in New Jersey, J. Christian Bollwage has created a more efficient city government while sparking $800 million in economic redevelopment.
+Now in his thirtieth year as Mayor of Elizabeth, a diverse city of 137,298 and the fourth largest city in New Jersey, J. Christian Bollwage has created a more efficient city government while sparking $800 million in economic redevelopment.
 Mayor Bollwage, a native of the city, was elected to his first term in 1992, reelected in November:

 Mayor Bollwage announced his vision of the future of Elizabeth, which included "Go-Green" initiatives, collegiate corridor concept, remodeling of Midtown train station, and expansion of economic development, recreation, housing and transportation.
 The Mayor also unveiled a foreclosure assistance program, a Healthy Elizabeth initiative and camera surveillance network.

 Economic Redevelopment Plans